Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

       .. literalinclude:: grpc-json-schemas/GetBirkParameters.json
          :language: json

-.. function:: GetBakerList(BlockHash) -> ?[BakerId]
+.. function:: GetBakerList(blockHash) -> ?[BakerId]

    Get a list of all baker IDs registered at that block in ascending order.
 Or ``null``, if the block is invalid.

-   :param BlockHash: The block
+   :param blockHash: The given block.
-   :type BlockHash: |grpc-block-hash|_
+   :type blockHash: |grpc-block-hash|_
-   :returns: A list of baker IDs
+   :returns: A list of baker IDs.
    :rtype: ``?[BakerId]`` (see JSON schema below)

    .. collapse:: View JSON schema